loewexy/pdns-manager-website/content/documentation/api.md

 sudo apt-get install jq curl
 ```

-Now you can clone the repository in a directory of your choice, and
+Now you can clone the repository into a directory of your choice, and
-change into the cloned repository.
+change to the cloned repository.

 ```bash
 git clone https://github.com/loewexy/pdns-client
 cd pdns-client
 ```

-In the next step you must generate a RSA keypair using:
+In the next step you have to generate a RSA keypair using:

 ```bash
 ./pdns-keygen